National Stalking Awareness Month

 If you have any questions about National Stalking Awareness Month, please contact Taylor Tyson, Interpersonal Violence Prevention Specialist.

 Over 25 million Americans have experienced stalking in their lifetimes.
 Stalking impacts diverse communities across the gender, age, race, and socioeconomic spectrum.
 The majority of stalking victims are stalked by someone they know.
 Often, it’s a current or former intimate partner.

 If you are a victim or survivor of stalking, help is available 24 hours a day, seven days a week through the Victim Connect Hotline, 1−855-4-VICTIM (842846).
 If you would like additional information on both confidential and non-confidential resources on the Texas A&M campus and in the Bryan/College Station communities, please contact our office at email@example.com.

 Safe Spring Break

-Safe Spring Break is an annual week of programming focused on encouraging fun, responsible, and safe decisions for spring break activities!
+Safe Spring Break is an annual program focused on encouraging fun, responsible, and safe decisions for spring break activities!

 Sexual Assault Awareness Month

 April is Sexual Assault Awareness Month (SAAM).
 The goal of this month is to raise awareness and educate about sexual violence and increase prevention efforts.